nhselect/step1-training/content/user-guide/administrator/reporting-on-progress/downloading-learner-self-assessment-reports/index.md

 3. Select the **proficiencies** report

-* In brackets it will say the number of Steps  Learner you have
+* In brackets it will say the number of Learner you have

 ![](/img/centre-dashboard-reports_1.png)